pockche123/booki/README.md

 ### Features
 The webpage offers the following main features:

--Header Navigation: Users can easily access the "Accommodations" and "Activities" sections using the navigation links in the header.
+- Header Navigation: Users can easily access the "Accommodations" and "Activities" sections using the navigation links in the header.

--Accommodations Section: The "Accommodations" section showcases a list of accommodations available in Marseille.
+- Accommodations Section: The "Accommodations" section showcases a list of accommodations available in Marseille.
 Each accommodation card provides details such as the name, starting price, and star rating.

--Search and Filters: Users can use the search bar to find specific places and apply filters (e.g., low cost, family-friendly, romantic, pets allowed) to refine their search.
+- Search and Filters: Users can use the search bar to find specific places and apply filters (e.g., low cost, family-friendly, romantic, pets allowed) to refine their search.

--Popular Places: The "Most popular" section highlights some of the top-rated accommodations in Marseille.
+- Popular Places: The "Most popular" section highlights some of the top-rated accommodations in Marseille.

--Activities Section: The "Activities" section displays various attractions in Marseille, such as the Old Port, Pomègues Fort, Frioul Island, Calanques National Park, Notre-Dame-de-la-Garde, and Longchamp Park.
+- Activities Section: The "Activities" section displays various attractions in Marseille, such as the Old Port, Pomègues Fort, Frioul Island, Calanques National Park, Notre-Dame-de-la-Garde, and Longchamp Park.

 -Footer: The footer contains links to additional information, such as site map, general terms and conditions, data and privacy policies, quality assessment, and contact details.

 ### Usage
 To use or contribute to this project, follow these steps:

-Clone the repository to your local machine: bash
+- Clone the repository to your local machine: bash
-Copy code
+- Copy code
 git clone https://github.com/your-username/booki-webpage.git
-Open the index.html file in your web browser to view the webpage.
+- Open the index.html file in your web browser to view the webpage.

 Explore the code in the HTML and CSS files to understand the structure and styling of the webpage.